 Potential problems unique to suprapubic catheters include skin infection, hematoma, bowel injury, and problems with catheter reinsertion

-Prognosis of a patient with incontinence is excellent with modern health care.
-With improvement in information technology, well-trained medical staff, and advances in modern medical knowledge, patients who are incontinent should not experience the morbidity and mortality of the past.
-Although the ultimate well being of a patient who is incontinent depends on the underlying condition that has precipitated urinary incontinence, urinary incontinence itself is easily treated and prevented by properly trained health care personnel.
+The prognosis of patients with incontinence from neurogenic bladder is excellent with modern health care.
+With improvement in information technology, well-trained medical staff, and advances in medical knowledge, patients who are incontinent should not experience the morbidity and mortality of the past.
+Although the patient's ultimate well-being depends on the underlying condition that has precipitated urinary incontinence, urinary incontinence itself is easily treated and prevented by properly trained health care personnel.

 Patients may well conduct Internet searches for information on their condition.
 Using the search terms "neurogenic bladder intermittent catheter" and "spinal cord injury intermittent catheter", Ho et al found 71 videos online that covered these topics.
 However, most of the videos provided poor-quality information, and some offered information contradictory to European Urological Association guidelines for intermittent catheterization.
 Videos that the authors deemed of good quality were not prominently ranked by the YouTube search algorithm, suggesting that users would be less likely to access those.